RealityETH/subjectivocracy/README.md

 ## Summary

-We propose a design for handling forking layer-2 ledgers to provide a trust anchor for oracles and, optionally, goveranance allowing upgrades of the layer-2 system.
+We propose a design for handling forking layer-2 ledgers to provide a trust anchor for oracles and, optionally, governance allowing upgrades of the layer-2 system.
 It provides "subjectivocratic" security for assets issued on the ledger, and secures assets from the layer-1 ledger, albeit with an economic security bound.

 ## Enshrining oracles